wxGlade/wxGlade/sphinx/wxbasics.rst

      - |horizontal3|
    * - **StaticBoxSizer**

-       * In this example, a Horizontal StaticBoxSizer has been used to contain the three buttons (which have the same properties set as those in the previous example). |br|
+       * In this example, a horizontal StaticBoxSizer has been used to contain the three buttons (which have the same properties set as those in the previous example). |br|
        * This sizer puts a border around its edges and provides a label with which to describe its contents.
-       * StaticBoxSizers can be either Horizontal or Vertical, just like their "non-static" equivalents.
+       * StaticBoxSizers can be either horizontal or vertical, just like their "non-static" equivalents.

      - |static_horizontal|
    * - **GridSizer**